OmnixCode/FlexVAE/README.md

   "C2d_8_8_1_1_0"
 ]
 ```
-We can also visualise its structure:
+We can also visualize its structure:

 ![Example structure of VAE encoder](/assets/encod.png)

-Alternatively basic decoder model is defined as:
+Alternatively, basic decoder model is defined as:
 ```json
 [
   "C2d_4_4_1_1_0",